 Reverse Mortgage is a way to borrow from the sizable portion of equity if you are 62 years of age or older.
-It is a financial arrangement withdrawing the eligible equity (it is not all of the equity – but lender determines ultimate level) in your home in (a) lump sum, (b) fixed monthly payment, or (c) line of credit after loan closing costs are covered.
+It is a financial arrangement withdrawing the eligible equity (it is not all of the equity – but lender determines ultimate level) in your home in (a) lump sum in the beginning, (b) fixed monthly payment, or (c) line of credit after loan closing costs are covered.
 The home must be your primary personal residence and the loan continues until (a) owner dies or (b) total amount of eligible equity is depleted.
 The loan must be repaid from the proceeds of its sale after (a) owner’s death, (b) owner moves out, (c) house is sold.
-Now, in addition to any other restrictions, the homeowner agrees to continue to (a) pay homeowner’s insurance, (b) pay property taxes, and (c) maintain the home in a livable condition and retain its value (i.e., exterior paint, deck, roof, hvac, and other repairs).
+Now, in addition to any other restrictions, the homeowner agrees to continue to (a) pay homeowner’s insurance, (b) pay property taxes, (c) pay any homeowners’ association fees and dues, and (d) maintain the home in a livable condition and retain its value (i.e., exterior paint, deck, roof, hvac, and other repairs).

 What are some features and benefits to the reverse mortgage loan?

 - Supplement their monthly income;

 - Use funds to make home improvements or maintenance repairs;

 - Pay off debts or any other legal expenditure.

 - Repayment is normally capped at 95% of the value of the property.

 - Lender needs to pre-qualify borrower’s ability to meet property maintenance and other loan term obligations